 Babylights are one of the go-to highlighting methods used on clients looking for a super-natural looking blonde that mimics the enviable soft dimension you’ll see on naturally blonde tresses of children (most people lose this lustrous effect with age).
 This method offers a super-subtle look and tends to grow out beautifully depending on how light you go.

 This blonde-enhancing shampoo helps keep golden locks looking shiny and vibrant, but isn’t as pigmented as other purple-toned shampoos, so it won’t leave your locks looking ashy or silvery.

 Silver Blonde Bleach & Tone

 This ash-blonde look is accented with a touch of face-framing highlights positioned strategically around the face for a sun-kissed effect.
-I’ve also heard these accent or face frame highlights referred to as “pops,” crown highlights and frosted tip highlights in salons.
+I’ve also heard these accent or face frame highlights referred to as “pops,” money pieces, crown highlights, and frosted tip highlights in salons.